-The Project will engage about 2,758 community workers in the role as Village Facilitators (VF).
+The Project will engage about 4,995 community workers in the role as Village Facilitators (VF).
 VF will be local people (village level).
 They are not paid by the project and are expected to do the following key tasks:

-- Communicating information on the CCT program and its conditionalities to the communities participating in the program; - Convene regular consultation meetings with the community to provide updates on the status of the program activities, discuss the sustainability community plans, monitor beneficiaries for their use/misuse of cash benefits; - Support the implementation of the Social Behavior Change Communication (SBCC) activities, by identifying the target households and convening community meetings for SBCC activities at the community level; - Collect regularly feedbacks and complaints from the households and communities to report to the district level.
+- Communicating information on the CCT program and its conditionalities to the communities participating in the program; - Convene regular consultation meetings with the community to provide updates on the status of the program activities, discuss the sustainability community plans, monitor beneficiaries for their use/misuse of cash benefits; - Support the implementation of the Social Behavior Change Communication (SBCC) activities, by identifying the target households and convening community meetings for SBCC activities at the community level; - Collect regularly feedbacks and complaints from the households and communities to report to the District level Grievance Redressal Mechanism (GRM).

-2.5 Other stakeholders working in connection with the project
+2.5 Other individuals working in connection with the project